Tutorial: Build a React.js Chat App

 }

 component.
 We'll render a list containing each message.
 The list items themselves will contain the sender's name and avatar, as well as the text of the message.
-Add the following function to the component:

-const messageFromMe = member.id === currentMember.id;
+const messageFromMe = member.id === me.id;

 const className = messageFromMe ?